 This indicates the number of hospitalizations per 1,000 days of care.

 Short-term Care: Rehospitalizations

 In Brookside Healthcare Center, 12.45 Percentage of Residents Rehospitalized

 This is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.
 Staying out of the hospital during rehabilitation is important to restoring the health of patients.

 In Brookside Healthcare Center, 9.83 Percentage of Patients

 This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with ADL's often correlates with higher quality rehabilitation services.
+This datapoint is a measure of the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many argue this is a measure of rehabilitation services.